felipendc/vicyos_music_player_flutter/README.md

 - Navigate to the project directory: `cd vicyos_music_player_flutter`
 - Choose the one you want "GetX" or "StreamBuilder".

+### Installing

+0. Run `flutter clean` make a clean build.
+1. Run `flutter pub get` to install the required dependencies.
+2. Connect your device or start an emulator.
+3. Run `flutter run` to launch the app.
+4. Or build the App APK: `flutter build apk --split-per-abi`
+5.
 ### Dependencies

 This project uses the following dependencies: